 If you are staying on site please report first to Guest Reception (follow signs).
 There is a luggage drop-off point near to main reception if you are driving but this area is limited to 15 minutes.
 At check-in you will be able to give your vehicle registration details to be given free parking, if required.

 Guest Reception is nominally open 24 hours but ay around midnight you will have to ring a bell in order to summon help.
 Someone will however come and let you in, If you are intending to arrive outside 08.00 to 23.00 we advise you to contact Guest Services and let them know your approximate arrival time.

 If you are staying offsite please come first to Conference Reception which can be found either at Dartington Space or the Great Hall (follow signs and check the programme for details).

 If you are arriving by taxi most will know where these places are.
 Ask either for Guest Reception or Dartington Space.

-If you are staying on site you will receive a free parking permit entitling you to park in any of the main car parks.
+If you are staying on site you can give your vehicle registration at check-in to be given free parking in any of the main car parks.

-If you are staying offsite there is a daily charge for parking (currently £3 but under review).
+If you are staying offsite there is a daily charge for parking of £6.00.

 If you have a blue badge or require special access there are a very limited number of reserved parking bays near to both sites.
 Please contact us or ask at Guest Reception for details.